Element 5: Potentially Exposed Populations

 Sources for Estimating Potentially Exposed Populations

-The U.S. Censusexternal icon is one of the most commonly used data sources for estimating potentially exposed populations, and ATSDR’s GRASP specialists are highly skilled at conducting spatial evaluations of Census data.
+The U.S. Census is one of the most commonly used data sources for estimating potentially exposed populations, and ATSDR’s GRASP specialists are highly skilled at conducting spatial evaluations of Census data.
 However, at some sites, you might face challenges in quantifying populations, such as at sites with large transient populations.
 Other resources can help you get an accurate count:

 • Neighborhood associations and local residents